 You will receive an excellent education while completing hospital rotations at St. Joseph Regional Health Network.
 Your clinical skills and responsibilities will be developed and enhanced under the mentorship of your preceptors.
 You will engage in teaching experiences allowing you to develop and refine your communication skills and abilities as a teacher, as St. Joseph Regional Health Network has regular student assignments from both Temple University and the University of the Sciences for hospital and clinical outpatient rotations.
 You will participate in ongoing scholarly activities to further develop your problem solving skills and ability to interpret, generate and disseminate knowledge.

 The program has established minimum expectations for trainee performance during the residency program; however, trainees will be strongly encouraged to surpass these minimum expectations.
 Each trainee is delegated responsibilities that will allow them to grow both professionally and personally as a community-based pharmacist.

 On a national level, it is evident that the outstanding practitioners of the future will have completed postgraduate training in pharmacy.
 You can only benefit from the completion of a residency program.
 I look forward to working with you and watching you as you begin to develop into an outstanding pharmacy practitioner.

 Interested applicants must register with the American Society of Health-System Pharmacists (ASHP) Residency Matching Program and apply through the Pharmacy Online Residency Centralized Application Service (PhORCAS).

-To be considered for the Pharmacy Residency, a PhORCAS application and online application must be complete by early January.
+To be considered for the Pharmacy Residency, a PhORCAS application and online application must be completed by early January.
 Exact deadline each year can be found on the ASHP Residency Directory.

 - Be U.S. citizens